sukisuso/test-app-ox/README.md

-# Test-App exercise for Oxford University Press by Jesús Juan Aguilar
+# Test-App exercise by Jesús Juan Aguilar

 # Version used to develop the app:
 - Node -> v10.9.0